iefserge/moltenc.dev/index.markdown

 It is not fully source compatible with C, as a few breaking changes had to be made to "modernize" it and make language more safe to use.
-This doesn't mean existing code needs to be rewritten, since __rk__ is binary compatible with C. This way C and rk code can be linked together and run side by side in the same program.
+This doesn't mean existing code needs to be rewritten, since __Molten C__ is binary compatible with C. This way C and Molten C code can be linked together and run side by side in the same program.

 In fact, C libraries can be directly imported and used without any "bindings".
 The core idea is to build on top of C, not replace it.